yaxu/by-example/01_pihkal.md

 solo $ d2 $ sound "sn sn:2 bd sn”
 ```

---Let’s try adding some more variety to our patterns
+Let’s try adding some more variety to our patterns.

--- Add a silence/rest with '~'
+Add a silence/rest with '~'

 d1 $ sound "bd ~ sn:3 bd sn:5 ~ bd:2 sn:2"